koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_6_and-inventory-is-everywhere.md

-# And Inventory is Everywhere!
+# Slide 6 of Lecture 5 contains information about And Inventory is Everywhere!

 The image is a diagram titled "Supply chain pipeline" with the label "Figure 10.1" beneath it.
 The diagram illustrates the flow of goods in a supply chain, represented as a series of cylindrical shapes connected by lines.